 "The main bread and butter's going to be the slaughtering of the animals for food and selling the food.
 They can't do anything on this farm that's going to affect (that)," said Knabe.

 Adams Farm had previously obtained a local permit for paintball that expired.
-A new Act 250 permit was on its way with conditions imposed on the project.
-Knabe expected to receive it on May 27.

 He said Cullen and Adams want to create two paintball courses behind the buildings and the animal pens.